SMUsamaShah/SMUsamaShah.github.io/content/cv.md

 >  Specialties: C, C++, Java, C#, JavaScript, Windows
 >  Masters in Computer Science
 >
-> Software Developer with 3+ years of experience in languages including C/C++, C#, Java and JavaScript.
+> Software Engineer with 10 years of experience in languages including Java, C/C++, C#, and JavaScript.
 Web development experience in Java Spring, ASP.net and PHP.
-My favorite development platform is Windows and I can also work on Linux distributions.
+Favorite development platform is Windows and I can also work on Linux distributions.
 I am very good at debugging and like solving problems. -->

-> Programmer with 5 years of industry experience in domains including Cloud Gaming and DevOps.
+> Engineer with 10 years of experience mostly in gaming industry as a backend developer.
-> Worked mostly in C/C++, C#, Java and JavaScript.
-Web development in Java, ASP.net and PHP.
+> Have worked Java, C/C++, C# and JavaScript.
+Have done some web development in Java, ASP.net and PHP.
 I work on
 > both Windows and Linux.
 I am very good at debugging and like solving problems.

 ----